TomSchimansky/TkinterMapView/README.md

 To check if the image is currently hidden you can access: `marker.image_hidden` which is True or False.

-You can also store an object or some reference inside the marker with the ``data`` attribute, which can be set when creating a marker, and accessed modified with ``marker.data``.
+You can also store an object or some reference inside the marker with the ``data`` attribute, which can be set when creating a marker, and accessed or modified with ``marker.data``.
 This data attribute also exists for path and polygons.

 <img src="documentation_images/marker_with_image.png" width="500"/>